-Dealings must have all those combined characteristics for the prohibition in section 60(1) to apply.
+Dealings must have all those combined characteristics for the prohibition to apply.

 - Official dealings are those coming from a recognized or established authority.
 To determine whether dealings are official, it is necessary to ascertain the character-the capacity-in which the persons concerned acted.
-In general, these dealings are tied to government activities and can lead to formal, and sometimes legal, actions and decisions with a government authority. - Direct dealings refer to those in which the Cabinet Minister takes part personally or through another person acting on their instructions. - Significant dealings are those that are material, essential, serious or of great interest or that have an importance, role, interest or possible consequences that are considerable.
-To evaluate the significance of the dealings, it is useful to focus on the scope of the case or how the relevant entity is affected by the purpose of the dealings.
+In general, these dealings are tied to government activities and can lead to formal, and sometimes legal, actions and decisions with a government authority. - Direct dealings refer to those in which the staff member takes part personally or through another person acting on their instructions. - Significant dealings are those that are material, essential, serious or of great interest or that have an importance, role, interest or possible consequences that are considerable.
+Dealings can be significant for only one of the parties involved.
+Furthermore, to evaluate the significance of the dealings, it is useful to focus on the scope of the case or how the relevant entity is affected by the purpose of the dealings.
 Were the dealings part of negotiations or a decision-making process, for example?
 The significance and the nature of the information obtained are elements that could be considered when evaluating the significance of a dealing.